Police reassure public after no arrests in Bettendorf gas station homicide

 At around 5:40 p.m. last Saturday, police say someone entered the Big 10 Mart at 2480 53rd Ave. intending to commit robbery – and in the process shot and killed employee Brittany M. Wilson of Donahue, Iowa.

-Bettendorf Police Chief Keith Kimball told KWQC TV6 late Thursday afternoon there is no new information he can release on the case beyond earlier statements which provided some of the basic details.
+Bettendorf Police Chief Keith Kimball told KWQC TV6 late Thursday afternoon there is no new information he can release on the case beyond earlier statements which provided basic details.

 “Believe me, if he (suspect) is arrested, we will at a minimum have a press release,” Kimball said.